Henry John Temple, 3rd Viscount Palmerston: Marriage

-In 1839, Palmerston married his mistress of many years, the noted Whig hostess Emily Lamb, widow of Peter Leopold Louis Francis Nassau Clavering-Cowper, 5th Earl Cowper (1778–1837) and sister of William Lamb, 2nd Viscount Melbourne, prime minister (1834 and 1835–1841).
-They had no legitimate children, although at least one of Lord Cowper's putative children, Lady Emily Cowper, the wife of Anthony Ashley-Cooper, 7th Earl of Shaftesbury, was widely believed to have been fathered by Palmerston.
+In 1839, Palmerston married his paramour of many years, the noted Whig hostess Emily Lamb, widow of Peter Leopold Louis Francis Nassau Clavering-Cowper, 5th Earl Cowper (1778–1837) and sister of William Lamb, 2nd Viscount Melbourne, prime minister (1834 and 1835–1841).
+They had no legitimate children, although at least one of Lord Cowper's putative children, Lady Emily Cowper, was widely believed to have been fathered by Palmerston.
 Palmerston resided at Brocket Hall in Hertfordshire, his wife's inheritance.
 His London townhouse was Cambridge House on Piccadilly in Mayfair.
-He also owned Broadlands at Romsey in Hampshire.

-Emily's son-in-law, Lord Shaftesbury wrote:

-"His attentions to Lady Palmerston, when they both of them were well stricken in years, were those of a perpetual courtship.
-The sentiment was reciprocal; and I have frequently seen them go out on a morning to plant some trees, almost believing that they would live to eat the fruit, or sit together under the shade.
+Emily's son-in-law, Lord Shaftesbury wrote: "His attentions to Lady Palmerston, when they both of them were well stricken in years, were those of a perpetual courtship.
+The sentiment was reciprocal; and I have frequently seen them go out on a morning to plant some trees, almost believing that they would live to eat the fruit, or sit together under the shade."

 Young Queen Victoria found it unseemly that people in their 50s could marry, but the Cowper-Palmerston marriage according to biographer Gillian Gill: